Do you need a Gaming Monitor?

 The 1920×1080 (FHD) resolution on a 27-inch VA panel is its defining characteristic.
 For gaming, the advantage is that it is incredibly easy to drive, allowing modest PCs to achieve high frame rates.
 The trade-off is a less sharp image, especially for text and fine details.
 The VA panel provides good contrast with deep blacks but has slower pixel response times than IPS or TN panels.
 As user reviews highlight, this can lead to noticeable ghosting or smearing in fast-moving, dark scenes, a common limitation of budget VA panels.
 The 100Hz refresh rate is a tangible 66% improvement over a standard 60Hz screen, making motion in games and general desktop use feel smoother.
 The AMD FreeSync support helps prevent screen tearing.

 Setup is straightforward.
 To ensure you get the full 100Hz refresh rate, you must use the DisplayPort cable.
 HDMI may cap the refresh rate at a lower value.
 This monitor excels in specific, budget-conscious scenarios such as a secondary monitor or for a console like the Xbox Series S or a budget PC that targets 1080p gaming.
-The Sceptre E275W-FW100T is a functional monitor for a specific, price-sensitive purpose.
-It successfully delivers a smoother than 60Hz gaming experience and modern features like FreeSync at a very low cost.
-It’s a monitor that manages expectations well: it offers a clear upgrade from a basic 60Hz office display for gaming, but makes significant compromises to hit its price point.
-For the right user, it’s a practical choice; for others, saving a bit more for a 1440p IPS panel is a vastly better long-term investment.
 For a good setup, consider the following:

 - AMD Ryzen 5 5600 or Intel Core i3-13100F